dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/api-reference/text-line-result-item.md

 ### text

-It is used to get the text content of the text line.
+Returns the text content of the individual text line.

 <div class="sample-code-prefix"></div>
 >- Objective-C